ZLangJIT/split/README.md

          -r
                  remove each directory/file upon being stored
-                 if -n is given, no directories/files will be removed --size
+                 if -n is given, no directories/files will be removed -v
+                 list each item as it is processed --size
                  specifies the split size, the default is 4 MB if a value of zero is specified then the default of 4 MB is used